Welcome to Bogani Nani Wartabone National Park

-About 50km west of Kotamobagu, this very rarely visited 2871 sq-km national park has the highest conservation value in North Sulawesi, but it’s pretty inaccessible.
+About 50km west of Kotamobagu, this very rarely visited 2871-sq-km national park has the highest conservation value in North Sulawesi, but it’s pretty inaccessible.
 The park (formerly known as Dumoga-Bone) is at the headwaters of Sungai Dumoga (Dumoga River) and is a haven for rare flora and fauna.
 The maleo bird, a large megapode, is found in large numbers here (more than 3000 were released into the park in 2012).
-Other wildlife includes the yaki (black-crested macaque) and a species of giant fruit bat only discovered in the 1990s.
+Other wildlife include the yaki (black-crested macaque) and a species of giant fruit bat only discovered in the 1990s.